ThomasFeher/armadillo/README.txt

   If using Windows, see section 4.2.

-  You can also link with high-speed replacements for LAPACK and BLAS, eg. Intel's MKL or AMD's ACML.
+  You can also link with high-speed replacements for LAPACK and BLAS, such as OpenBLAS, or Intel MKL, or AMD ACML.
 See section 5 for more info.